Russell Hobbs steam irons are extremely popular around the world, with tens of thousands sold each year.

 As not all manufacturers advise using vinegar, be sure to first check the manufacturer’s instructions.

-The good news is that a wide range of steam irons are available at a range of prices, ranging from low-end to high-end.
+If you are unable to resolve the issue, the good news is that a wide range of steam irons are available at a range of prices, ranging from low-end to high-end.

 Cheers!